drvinceknight/pfm/_sources/tools-for-mathematics/07-sequences/solutions/main.md

 > `2`.
 The value of $a$.

-We can substitute that value for $d$ back in to the expression for $a$:
+We can substitute that value for $d$ back into the expression for $a$:

 ```{code-cell} ipython3
 (2400 - 9 * d).subs({d: -60})